Nottingham Panthers: Honoured members

-The Panthers have retired the numbers of six players since reforming.
+The Panthers have retired the numbers of seven players since reforming.
 The number 3 of defenceman Gary Rippingale was retired following his death at the age of eighteen in 1992.
 Randall Weber, who spent his entire seventeen-year career at the Panthers, had his number 10 retired following his final game for the club in 2002.
 The number 11 of forward Greg Hadden and the number 22 of the club's all-time leading goal, assist and point scorer Paul Adey were retired in 2003.
 The number 77 of defenceman and head coach Corey Neilson was retired in 2013 on the same night the club were presented with their first league championship trophy since 1956.
-Upon the announcement of his retirement at the end of the 2017-2018 season, the club announced David Clarkes number 5 would be retired during the 2018-19 season.
+Upon the announcement of his retirement at the end of the 2017–2018 season, the club announced David Clarke’s number 5 would be retired during the 2018–19 season.
+On 18 November 2023, it was announced that the Panthers will retire the number 47, following the death of Adam Johnson.
+On 15 December 2024, a ceremony took place before the game against Fife Flyers, where Johnson’s number was formally retired.

 On Wednesday 9 November 2022, Nottingham Panthers CEO Omar Pacha confirmed the club would be hanging up the six retired jerseys above the stage end of the ice at the National Ice Centre.
 The banner depicting the jerseys was unveiled at the game on 12 November 2022 against Belfast Giants.